JamesCallanan/MatchingPatchers/README.md

 Otherwise, an optimal solution solution is returned.

 If there are an odd number of members to be matched.
 There will be a singular triplet.

+To Do:

+- Set up weight matrix to reflect distance between each person
+- Work with odd number of Patch members